riastrad/cyberbspace/posts/2025/sanjay-gandhi-national-park.md

 {% dither "/img/blog/2025/sgp-6.png" %}
 <div class="center-text"><small>Met some monkeys on our way out of the park.</small></div><br />

-After the hike, we grabbed a cab and sat in traffic for an hour (for a ride that's typically 20 minutes), and then shared a great lunch of South Indian curries at the Tanjore Tiffin Room in Bandra.
+After the hike, we grabbed a cab and sat in traffic for an hour (for a ride that's typically 20 minutes) and had lunch at the Tanjore Tiffin Room in Bandra — South Indian food _par excellence_.
 The meal was great.
-They let you sample all of their curries before you order your main course.
+They let you sample all of their curries before you order the one you're going to have as your meal.

 {% dither "/img/blog/2025/sgp-7.png" %}
 <div class="center-text"><small>Photographic evidence of the curry sample platter.</small></div><br />

 When you move to a new city, one hard part is not knowing how to spend the perfect day when you have the time.
 After this week, I have a better idea of what one looks like in Mumbai.

+[^1]: One standout observation, which I unfortunately didn't think to take a picture of, was getting to see an [antlion](https://en.wikipedia.org/wiki/Antlion) larva's pit trap in person.